|

 Christ could yet rise in sons and daughters, even if the republic of heaven was

+to be a republic not of this world.
 In my book I have argued that Winstanley’s political and theological

 trajectory is less baffling once we begin to understand the huge changes in the